 In some parts of the world, brain infections may be due to worms or other parasites.
 These infections are more common in developing countries and rural areas.
 They are less common in the United States.

 (See also Overview of Brain Infections.)

-This infection is caused by pork tapeworm larvae.
+Neurocysticercosis is caused by pork tapeworm larvae.
 Of all the worms that cause brain infections, the pork tapeworm causes by far the most cases of brain infections in the Western Hemisphere.

 After people eat food contaminated with the tapeworm's eggs, secretions in the stomach cause the eggs to hatch into larvae.
-The larvae enter the bloodstream and are distributed to all parts of the body, including the brain.
+The larvae enter the bloodstream and are distributed to all parts of the body, including the brain and spinal cord.
 The larvae form cysts (clusters of larvae enclosed in a protective wall).
 (The infection caused by cysts is called cysticercosis or, when the cysts form in the brain, neurocysticercosis.)
 These cysts cause few symptoms until the cysts degenerate and the larvae die, triggering inflammation, swelling, and symptoms such as headaches, seizures, personality changes, and mental impairment.